Skip to content

 Deployment

-Dotnify is a serverless application — the backend uses serverless functions and the data layer uses Upstash Redis.
-No traditional server or database is needed.
+Dotnify is a Node.js application — the backend uses the Hono framework running on a Node.js server, and the data layer uses Upstash Redis.

 Vercel